Klopp best coach? Liverpool boss and Bielsa shouldn't have even been on the shortlist | Goal.com

 This was a unique opportunity for FIFA to do its job and shine a light on these stories from around the world in a very, very difficult football year.
 That is a massive failure and they will likely never get the chance to do it again.

-With the Covid-19 pandemic wrecking everything, it would always have been unlikely that Mosimane and Jesus would have had the opportunity to don a tux and take their places among the assorted football dignitaries.
+With the Covid-19 pandemic wrecking everything, it was unlikely that Mosimane and Jesus would have had the opportunity to don a tux and take their places among the assorted football dignitaries.

 But even without the lavish ceremony their achievements must be heard and their successes sung about.

-Hansi Flick, Pitso Mosimane and Jorge Jesus are the best coaches in the world over the last 12 months in whatever order you like.
+Hansi Flick, Pitso Mosimane and Jorge Jesus.
+They are the best coaches in the world over the last 12 months in whatever order you like.